sivy/monkinetic-2020-content/posts/2001-01-03-macworld-weblog-now-macworld-news.md

-Slug: macworld-weblog-now-macworld-news
+date: 2001-01-03
-Date: 2001-01-03
+slug: macworld-weblog-now-macworld-news
-Title: MacWorld Weblog now MacWorld News
+title: MacWorld Weblog now MacWorld News
-layout: post
+---

-The MacWorld Weblog I started is now a collection of <a href="/mwsf2001/mwNews">MacWorld News</a> from this weblog.
+The MacWorld Weblog I started is now a collection of [MacWorld News](/mwsf2001/mwNews) from this weblog.